PeterMortensen/Edit_Overflow/README.md

 blocks by the website (most are rate limited and may ban you for some time).

-Enter/paste a list of URLs intot the input field in the lower left.
+Enter/paste a list of URLs into the input field in the lower left.

 ### YouTube comments